akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/specify-which-app-to-test.md

 ### browserstack.app_version

-You can use 'browserstack.app_version' capability to configure your tests.
+You can use **browserstack.app_version** capability to configure your tests.
 Acceptable values are '-1', '-2' or so on.
 This will pick the latest-1 or latest-2 etc. version of your uploaded builds to install on your target device.

 > Default: Latest uploaded app version under the custom_id